lisitsyn/formatting/README.md

 Formatting is a simple header-only C++ library to format strings with automatic type inference.
 It resembles (with some simplifications though) the SLF4J Java library and Python's format method.
+The library is distributed with almost no restrictions due to BSD 2-clause license.

 The simplest example of usage is: